jbremz/physics-mi/experiments/008-net-embed/README.md

 ## `03-embedder-again`

 Now I know I can definitely classify the different functions well from their gradients, I'm going to continue with my previous idea of doing the same thing but in an unsupervised way.

+### Results

+Brought it back down the cloze task for only two functions and we now have nice clustering :)

+## `04-bottleneck`

+Now that I've got an unsupervised model embedder that creates a meaningful representational space (albeit with only two underlying functions to embed) I'm going to try and crank it up a bit (to embed more functions).
+One idea I've had is to create a bottleneck layer that will hopefully force the network to squeeze the models into their separate classes.